-- 183. The auditor exercises professional judgement in determining materiality.
+- 184. The auditor exercises professional judgement in determining materiality.
 Judgments regarding materiality are affected by the auditor's perception of the common financial information needs of users of the credit union's financial statements.
-A key user-group are the members, but the auditor considers other users relevant to the particular circumstances of the credit union, such as its regulator, the Central Bank of Ireland. - 184.
-A percentage is often applied to a chosen benchmark as a starting point in determining materiality for the financial statements as a whole. - 185.
-The factors affecting the identification of an appropriate benchmark for determining materiality include "items on which the attention of users of the particular entity's financial statements tends to be focused"34.
-As described in the Introduction section of this Guidance Note, credit unions are not for profit organisations.
-As a consequence a difference between credit unions and many other entities is that the users of a credit union's financial statements tend to be less focused on the surplus or deficit for the financial year.
-Members of a credit union are likely to be concerned with the security of their funds at the credit union and the viability of the credit union.
-Similarly the Central Bank, another user of the financial statements of the credit union, is concerned with the stability of the credit union and the funds entrusted to it by members. - 186.
+A key user-group are the members, but the auditor considers other users relevant to the particular circumstances of the credit union, such as its regulator, the Central Bank of Ireland. - 185.
+A percentage is often applied to a chosen benchmark as a starting point in determining materiality for the financial statements as a whole. - 186.
+The factors affecting the identification of an appropriate benchmark for determining materiality include "items on which the attention of users of the particular entity's financial statements tends to be focused" As described in the Introduction section of this Guidance Note, credit unions are not for profit organisations.
+As a consequence, a difference between credit unions and many other entities is that the users of a credit union's financial statements tend to be less focused on the surplus or deficit for the financial year.
+For example, members of a credit union are likely to be concerned with the security of their funds at the credit union and the Central Bank, another user of the financial statements of the credit union, is concerned with the stability of the credit union and the funds entrusted to it by members. - 187.
 Bearing the common financial information needs of users in mind, the auditor exercises professional judgement to determine appropriate materiality benchmarks.
-Consequently the auditor of a credit union may be more likely than an auditor of a more profit-focused entity to determine that balance sheet drivers of materiality are appropriate for the audit of the financial statements.
+Consequently, the auditor of a credit union may be more likely than an auditor of a more profit-focused entity to determine that balance sheet drivers of materiality are appropriate for the audit of the financial statements.
 Where balance sheet drivers of materiality are considered appropriate, relevant benchmarks may include a percentage applied to total assets or to regulatory reserves.

-34 ISA (Ireland) 320, paragraph A3.
+&lt;sup>34 ISA (Ireland) 320, paragraph A3.

-187. ISA (Ireland) 320 indicates that materiality is considered at both the overall financial statement level and, in certain circumstances of the credit union, in relation to one or more particular classes of transactions, account balances or disclosures.
-This can result in different materiality considerations being applied depending on the item of the financial statements being considered, for example the degree of accuracy expected in the case of certain disclosures (e.g., transactions with the board or management of a credit union may be considered to be material by nature, even if they are not material by size).
-If there are particular expenditure categories for which misstatements of lesser amounts than materiality for the financial statements as a whole could reasonably be expected to influence the economic decisions of users taken on the basis of the financial statements, the auditor shall also determine the materiality level to be applied to these expense categories.
+- 188. ISA (Ireland) 320 indicates that materiality is determined at both the overall financial statement level and, in relation to one or more particular classes of transactions, account balances or disclosures if, in the specific circumstances of the credit union, there are particular classes of transactions, account balances or disclosures for which misstatements of lesser amounts than materiality for the financial statements as a whole could reasonably be expected to influence the economic decisions of users taken on the basis of the financial statements.
+This can result in different materiality being applied depending on the item of the financial statements being considered, for example: - due to the degree of accuracy expected in the case of certain disclosures (e.g., transactions with the board or management of a credit union may be considered to be material by nature, even if they are not material by size); or - if there are particular expenditure categories for which misstatements of lesser amounts than materiality for the financial statements as a whole could reasonably be expected to influence the economic decisions of users taken on the basis of the financial statements, the auditor shall also determine the materiality level to be applied to these expense categories.